Course Content

 R can categorize numeric values into several types, which are:

-- representing real numbers.integer
+- representing real numbers;integer

-- for integer numbers.complex
+- for whole numbers;complex

 - for numbers with both a real and an imaginary part.

-.
-To have R recognize it as an integer, appending L
+To have R recognize 10

 Differentiating between 10